Not ready for study.

 Final step of the transformation

-A sentence with a direct doee-like governee, like in example () مررت برجل حسنٍ الوجهَ above, while grammatically correct, is rarely used in practice.5 The main purpose of the direct doee-like governee is that it is used as a intermediate step for the final step of the transformation: and that is into a superficial annexation6 This is done by converting the direct doee-like governee into a syntactic base noun.
+A sentence with a direct doee-like governee, like in example () مررت برجل حسنٍ الوجهَ above, while grammatically correct, is rarely used in practice.6 The main purpose of the direct doee-like governee is that it is used as a intermediate step for the final step of the transformation: and that is into a superficial annexation7 This is done by converting the direct doee-like governee into a syntactic annexed-to noun.

-Lets start with participle-like adjectives with their direct doee-like governees:
+Lets start with static adjectival nouns with their direct doee-like governees:

-The a-state direct doee-like governees are converted into base nouns in the i-state:
+The a-case direct doee-like governees are converted into annexed-to nouns in the i-case:

 Here are some examples using this superficial annexation: